 Shepherd's financial strength and capabilities continue to be challenged by declining enrollment that is evidenced throughout the country.
-While the decline in enrollment continued in FY19, the rate of decline is less than the previous fiscal year.
-This positive sign resulted from focused and strategic collaborative efforts to enhance enrollment through recruitment of both in-state and out-of-state students and to retain current students.
-However, the Board of Governors deemed it advisable to form a Task Force to focus on new revenue streams and reducing operating expenses.
-During FY20, there were focused meetings, resulting in financial decisions in all areas to reduce excessive spending and eliminate cost in personnel and operational expenses.
-This positive result is evidenced in the year-end results reported herein.
+The continuing decline in enrollment in FY2021, with the rate of decline increasing by 2%, compared to the previous fiscal year.
+This is an indicator that additional efforts are needed to stabilize and grow enrollment.
+However, the COVID-19 factor has created a new challenge to reaching the enrollment growth that is both desirable and necessary.
+Shepherd will strive to focus on dual strategic collaborative efforts to both enhance enrollment through recruitment of both in-state and out-of-state students and to retain current students.
+During FY2020, the Board of Governors Task Force provided support with focused meetings, resulting in financial decisions in all areas to reduce excessive spending and control the cost of personnel and operational expenses.
+This positive result is evidenced in the year-end results reported herein for FY2021.

-Further, in FY20, preparations and approvals began to initiate a completely online degree program, beginning with selected graduate programs.
-Upon receiving approval from the Higher Learning Commission (HLC), a budget was established and plans for a Spring, 2021 launch are underway.
+Further, preparations and approvals to initiate a completely online degree program continued into FY2021, beginning with selected graduate programs.
+Upon receiving approval from the Higher Learning Commission (HLC), a budget was established and plans for a Fall, 2021 launch are underway.
 This new revenue source will enhance our traditional tuition and fee revenues in addition to providing a course of study in demand primarily by adult learners seeking to advance their careers or turn to an entirely different career path with no requirement for onsite, customary class schedules.